 The following are truncated and/or paraphrased sections of the Virginia Public Records Act.
 For the full text of the Act, click here.

-What is the Virginia Public Records Act?
+The Virginia Public Records Act

 The Virginia Public Records Act (VPRA) § 42.1-76 “…establishes a single body of law applicable to all public officers and employees to ensure that the procedures used to manage and preserve public records will be uniform throughout the commonwealth.”